jbmondragon/SudokuBee2/README.md

 # To Run on Command Line

-Note that you should have JavaFX before proceeding...
+Note that you should execute the following command to make the SudokuBee2 run...

 ```
 cd C:\Users\Geralyn\OneDrive\Desktop\SudokuBee_src\src